piuccio/open-data-jp-railway-operators/README.md

   },
   "railways": [
     {
-      "ja": "Name of the railway in Japanese"
+      "ja": "Name of the railway in Japanese",
+      "en": "Name of the railway in English"
     }
   ]
 }